Skip to Content

 Project overview

 This project demonstrates a Bitcoin Validated Service (BVS) using a simple squaring function as an example.
-It consists of two main components the on-chain contract and the off-chain service.
+It consists of two main components: the on-chain contract, and the off-chain service.

 We use squaring as a simple example to demonstrate the concept of off-chain computation with on-chain verification.
-Squaring is n^2, where n is the input number.
-While this example is simple and not meant for production, it illustrates the principles of off-chain computation and on-chain verification.
+Squaring is n^2, where n is the input number, and the result is the square of that number.

 The general request respond lifecycle is as follows: